WHYN (AM): Switch to AC and talk

 During the 1980s, WHYN transitioned to a more adult sound, airing adult contemporary music and adding more news and sports.
-WHYN was the Springfield radio affiliate for the Boston Red Sox until 2007 when 105.5 WVEI-FM (now WWEI) became the Red Sox home in Springfield.
+WHYN was the Springfield radio affiliate for the Boston Red Sox until 2007 when WVEI-FM (now WWEI) became the Red Sox home in Springfield.
 WHYN was also affiliated with ABC Radio.
 By the 1990s, WHYN was adding more talk programming and reducing its reliance on music, until it became a full-time talk station.

 Ownership changes

-The station has undergone several ownership changes over the years starting with the Daily Hampshire Gazette; Guy Gannett Broadcasting (no relation to the present-day Gannett Company) in 1967; Affiliated Communications (the broadcast division of The Boston Globe) in 1980; R&R Broadcasting (Robinson & Reece) in 1985; Wilks-Schwartz Broadcasting in 1987; Radio Equity Partners in 1994; and Clear Channel Communications (now iHeartMedia, the current owner) in 1996.

-In the 1950s and 1960s, the Hampden-Hampshire Corporation (a consortium of the Daily Hampshire Gazette, the Holyoke Transcript-Telegram, the Greenfield Recorder, and the Springfield Newspapers) owned WHYN-AM-FM-TV.
-The stations were sold in 1967 to Guy Gannett Broadcasting.
-WHYN and WHYN-FM were sold to Affiliated Publications in 1980 while Guy Gannett retained WHYN-TV, which kept its original studio location and changed its call letters to WGGB-TV.
-The radio stations moved to downtown's "Marketplace" location, where their studios and offices remain, along with co-owned 100.9 WRNX, a country music station.
+The station has undergone several ownership changes over the years starting with the Hampden-Hampshire Corporation (a consortium of the Daily Hampshire Gazette, the Holyoke Transcript-Telegram, the Greenfield Recorder, and the Springfield Newspapers).
+Guy Gannett Broadcasting (no relation to the present-day Gannett Company) bought WHYN-AM-FM-TV in 1967.
+WHYN and WHYN-FM were sold to Affiliated Communications (the broadcast division of The Boston Globe) in 1980 while Guy Gannett retained WHYN-TV, which kept its original studio location and changed its call letters to WGGB-TV.
+The radio stations moved to downtown's "Marketplace" location, where their studios and offices remain, along with co-owned WRNX.
+R&R Broadcasting (Robinson & Reece) bought the WHYN stations in 1985.
+The stations were then sold to Wilks-Schwartz Broadcasting in 1987; Radio Equity Partners in 1994; and Clear Channel Communications (now iHeartMedia, the current owner) in 1996.